ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-04_A-Simple-App/01_Setting-Up-Your-Project.md

 We'll need three images for this app: the avocado, a splash screen, and a icon.
 [You can download them here](../code-samples/avocado/assets/).
 Drop them into you assets folder, replacing anything that's already there.

 Now go to GitHub and create a repository called "avocado."
-Get the URL and issues the this command substituting your URL.
+Get the URL and issues the this command substituting our URL.

 ```bash
 git add -A